Hypertensive disease of pregnancy: Pre-eclampsia and eclampsia

 If a woman with preeclampsia has any of these signs of significant organ damage, then her condition is classified as preeclampsia with severe features.
 This diagnosis can be made even if the patient does not have proteinuria.
-Women with preeclampsia with severe features are encouraged to deliver the child after 34 weeks of gestation to minimize the risks of the severe complications.
+Women with preeclampsia with severe features are encouraged to deliver the child after 34 weeks of gestation to minimize the risks of severe complications.

 Preeclampsia can also present with seizures in the pregnant mother.
 In this case, the patient would be diagnosed with eclampsia.

 There is no proven way to prevent preeclampsia/eclampsia.
 Most women who develop signs of preeclampsia, however, are closely monitored to lessen or avoid related problems.
 The only way to "cure" preeclampsia/eclampsia is to deliver or abort the baby.

 Eclampsia

 Eclampsia is one particularly concerning form of preeclampsia in which a pregnant woman who previously presented with signs of newly increased blood pressure begins to experience new generalized seizures or coma.
 Up to 70% of patients with eclampsia experience complications associated with pregnancy.
 These complications can include HELLP syndrome, acute kidney injury, and disseminated intravascular coagulation among others.